 Photo courtesy of Shutterstock

-Whether you’re hoping to pick apples straight from the tree, enjoy fresh peach pie, or simply wander beneath golden leaves, Fruita’s orchards are worth adding to your Capitol Reef itinerary.
-Check the Capitol Reef U-Pick fruit page before your trip to see which orchards are open and what’s in season.
+Whether you’re hoping to pick fruit straight from the tree, stop for fresh peach pie at the Gifford House, or just wander under the golden cottonwood leaves in October — the orchards are worth it.
+Check the Capitol Reef U-Pick fruit page before you go to see which orchards are open and what’s in season.
+The situation changes year to year, so it’s good to know before you show up expecting apples.

 ]]>